 |Lid acts as a |

 If two or three hobs just aren’t enough, then this four top hob from NJ should definitely tick all of your boxes.
-This is probably the biggest hob burner in our Best Campervan Cookers list, mimicking the standard set up that you would find on your oven at home.
+This is probably the biggest hob burner we are featuring today, mimicking the standard set up that you would find on your oven at home.
 It works with all three of the most commonly used types of gas and provides you with ample space for making complex or larger meals for the whole family.

 The lid on this NJ cooker also acts as a windshield for cooking outdoors too, stopping your flames from being blown out when you turn away to grab a beer.
 The whole unit is made from ceramic for easy wipe down after use, leaving you with no excuses not to achieve that 5